Avient Corporation

-Avient Corporation is a global manufacturer of specialized polymer materials headquartered in Avon Lake, Ohio.
-Its products include thermoplastic compounds, plastic colorants and additives, thermoplastic resins and vinyl resins.
+Avient Corporation is a manufacturer of specialized polymer materials headquartered in Avon Lake, Ohio.
+Its products include thermoplastic compounds, plastic colorants and additives, thermoplastic resins, vinyl resins, thermoplastic composites and specialty thermoset composite materials.

 History

 PolyOne was formed on August 31, 2000 from the consolidation of The Geon Company (Geon) and M.A.
 Hanna Company (Hanna).
 The merger between M.A.
 Hanna Company and The Geon Company in 2000 produced PolyOne Corporation.
 In 2009, PolyOne was ranked #731 on the Fortune 1000 list and included in the S&P 600 investment index.

 Hanna was formed in 1885 as a privately held company focused on mining and shipping and became publicly held in 1927.
 In the mid-1980s, Hanna began to divest its historic mining and shipping businesses to focus on polymers.
 Hanna purchased its first polymer company in 1986.